joshlevylabs/APxDataExtractor/README.md

 CREDITS:
 --------
-Developed by [Joshua Levy at Josh Levy Labs].
+Developed by Joshua Levy at Josh Levy Labs.

 CONTACT:
 --------